Palneelvaya/Pellet-Extruder/README.md

 ## 3. Development Log
 *(Use this section to record ongoing research, issues, and progress.
 Clean it up as the project solidifies.)*
 - Transfering electronics from another 3d printer to Volterra
+- Mounting holes for extruder mount on the carriage
+- Mounting holes for load cell
+- CAD for hopper
+- CAD for carriage assembly

 ### 3.1 Research Links & Resources
 | Date       | Link | Notes |